Hierarchically hyperbolic groups and uniform exponential growth: Introduction

 \item Many orientable 3-manifold groups.
 Specifically, if $M$ is geometric then it suffices that $M$ admits a complete metric locally isometric to $\mathbb{H}^3$ or $\mathbb{H}^2 \times \R$.
-In the non-geometric case, it suffices to have $M$ to be a flip graph $3$--manifold or certain mixed $3$--manifolds.
-These groups are torsion-free and acylindrically hyperbolic by \cite{MinasyanOsin}.
-The class of hierarchically hyperbolic 3-manifold groups to which our theorem applies is broader than stated here, but rather technical, for example, the manifold needs not be prime, but cannot have any Nil or Sol components (see \cite[Remark~10.2]{BehrstockHagenSisto:HHS2}).
+In the non-geometric case, it suffices to have $M$ be a flip graph $3$--manifold or certain mixed $3$--manifolds.
+These groups are torsion-free and acylindrically hyperbolic \cite{MinasyanOsin}, so we may apply \Cref{cor:ah}.
+The class of hierarchically hyperbolic 3-manifold groups to which our theorem applies is broader than stated here, but rather technical.
+For example, the manifold needs not be prime, but cannot have any Nil or Sol components (see \cite[Remark~10.2]{BehrstockHagenSisto:HHS2}).
+Uniform exponential growth is already known for 3--manifold groups (see for example \cite{diCerbo:3mfldUEG} and references therein).
+For non-geometric 3--manifolds, this follows from the action on its JSJ--tree and work of Bucher and de la Harpe \cite{BucherDLHarpe}.
+In the geometric case, this follows from work of Besson, Courtois, and Gallot \cite{BCG} for hyperbolic 3--manifolds and from the fact that uniform exponential growth is inherited from quotients for Seifert fibered manifolds.

 \item Graph products of virtually torsion-free hierarchically hyperbolic groups.
-These are hierarchically hyperbolic by \cite{BerlaiRobbio} and virtually torsion-free by \cite[Corollary~3.4]{JS}.
-When the defining graph is not a join and $G \not\cong \Z_2 * \Z_2$, the space $\fontact S$ is non-elementary by work in preparation of Berlyne and Russell extending work of Berlai and Robbio \cite{BerlaiRobbio}, whose work focuses on graphs of groups but works under additional hypotheses.
+Such groups are hierarchically hyperbolic by \cite{BerlaiRobbio} and virtually torsion-free by \cite[Corollary~3.4]{JS}.
+When the defining graph is not a join and $G \not\cong \Z_2 * \Z_2$, the space $\fontact S$ is non-elementary by work of Berlyne and Russell \cite{BerlyneRussel:GraphProd} extending work of Berlai and Robbio \cite{BerlaiRobbio}, and thus we may apply \Cref{cor:CSnonelem}.
+This class includes free products and direct products of virtually torsion-free hierarchically hyperbolic groups.
+Uniform exponential growth for graph products of this form is known to follow from work of Bucher and de la Harpe \cite{BucherDLHarpe}, as long as the underlying graph is not complete, and from Antol\'{i}n and Minasyan in the general case \cite[Corollary~1.5]{AM}.